Guruvayur railway station

-Guruvayur railway station (Code: GUV) is a railway terminus situated in Guruvayur, Thrissur District, Kerala.
+Guruvayur railway station (station code: GUV) is an NSG–4 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone. is a railway terminus situated in Guruvayur, Thrissur District, Kerala.

 Overview

 The station serves as a terminal for the Guruvayur–Thrissur spur line.
 It also gains religious importance for its proximity to the Guruvayur Temple.

 Layout

 It has four tracks and three platforms for both passenger and shunting purpose.